-&lt;sup>1 Two credits of health (HLT) or physical education (PED) are required of all students.
-Veterans will be awarded HLT\PED credit based on military service.
+1Two credits of health (HLT) or physical education (PED) are required of all students.
+Veterans will be awarded HLTVPED credit based on military service.
+2Natural science courses must be selected from the biology, chemistry, geology, and physics courses listed on the "Approved List of Transfer Electives" on the last page of the Transfer Information section.